mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/multi-tenancy/resource-mgmt-primitives/index.md

 There are further options related to dynamic and static operations and amending existing reservations that can be found in the reference links.

 ## Quotas
-[Quotas](https://mesos.apache.org/documentation/latest/quota/) specify a minimum amount of resources that the role is guaranteed to receive (unless the total resources in the cluster are less than the configured quota resources, which often indicates a misconfiguration).
+[Quotas](https://mesos.apache.org/documentation/latest/quota/) specify a minimum number of resources that the role is guaranteed to receive (unless the total resources in the cluster are less than the configured quota resources, which often indicates a misconfiguration).

 ### Adding
-Quotas cannot be updated once applied.
+Quotas cannot be updated after they are applied.
 They must be removed and added again.
 The following example applies a quota of `two` CPU shares and `4GB` of RAM to a role called `high`.

 ```json
 tee set-quota.json << EOF